DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

       what: "uses this for reporting"
     }],
     what: ["Retrievable via API"],
-    accuracy: ["Candidates can only choose from a pre-populated list of providers which is driven by data from the Find service"]
+    accuracy: ["Candidates can only choose from a pre-populated list of providers which is driven by data from the Find service.
+Provider names are occasionally updated via Publish, they must update here too"]
   }
 }) }}